Peppershaker/express-mongo-sanitize/README.md

 // If the payload only has `.` it will return false (since it doesn't see the data with `.` as malicious) const hasProhibited = mongoSanitize.has(payload, true);
 ```

+### `req.query` Being Readonly in Express v5

+`req.query` is designed to be read only in Express v5; however, this middleware modifies `req.query`, which might be unexpected for some users.

 ## Contributing